 ___Gray shading represents private land as traced from the PAD-US 2.0 – Federal Fee Managers layer of The National Map.

-___Pink shading represents public land controlled by the Department of Defense.
+___Pink shading represents land controlled by the Department of Defense.

 ___State land of Carson Lake and Pasture is not delineated but covers the area west of about Easting 358,500 and south of the private land, or about 4,359,500 North.
 Lands to the east of 358,500 East and those to the north of 4,359,500 North and east of Fallon Naval Air Station are public.